Mohamedadelsaleh/Text-Editor-Application/README.md

 # Text Editor Application

-Text Editor App with JavaFX
+Text Editor App with JavaFX with many features and menu list with shortcuts to make your experience easy.